Neil Smith (geographer): Death

 Smith died on 29 September 2012, from liver and kidney failure.
-He had been diagnosed with liver disease some years prior to his death, but he returned to drinking alcohol in 2011.
 He was survived by his three siblings; his partner, geographer Deborah Cowen, his former wife, geographer Cindi Katz, and his daughter Isabella DeRiso.

 Cultural references

 The Edinburgh-based band New Urban Frontier took their name from the title of Smith's book The New Urban Frontier: Gentrification and the Revanchist City.
 Their 2015 album Game of Capital also commemorates him.